Tuesday, December 8, 2020

 I chuckled, wondering if it was a joke.

 Thanks, Buddha!
-So...the wheel of life is supposed to be progressive, with some personal will involved that can determine whether you come back as a wise and advanced entity, or maybe a dog turd.
+So...the wheel of life is supposed to be progressive, with some personal will involved that can determine whether you come back as a wise and advanced entity, or, in extreme cases, maybe a dog turd.
 Yet the idea that we have to live one short, brutish life after another for millions of years until we figure out how to escape or evolve sounds like Christian purgatory, or even hell.
 How do we know if we're making progress in a particular cycle?

 You can't tell during the process, but don't be discouraged, Harry.